markosski/stubmaker/README.md

 }
 ```

-* Stub will be generated under the same package as your interface.
+* Stub class will be generated under the same package as your interface.
 * `when_` methods will be generated on the stub to allow defining responses for given arguments
 * Generated classes can also function as Fakes by providing functions to modify internal data